Factitious disorder imposed on another: Prognosis

 Studies have shown a mortality rate of between six and ten percent, making it perhaps the most lethal form of abuse.

 Society and culture

 Terminology

 The term "Munchausen syndrome by proxy", in the United States, has never officially been included as a distinct mental disorder by the American Psychiatric Association, which publishes the Diagnostic and Statistical Manual of Mental Disorders (DSM), now in its fifth edition.
 Although the DSM-III (1980) and DSM-III-R (1987) included Munchausen syndrome, they did not include MSbP.
-DSM-IV (1994) and DSM-IV-TR (2000) added MSbP as a proposal only, and although it was finally recognized as a disorder in DSM-5 (2013), each of the last three editions of the DSM designated the disorder by a different name.
+DSM-IV (1994) and DSM-IV-TR (2000) added MSbP as a proposal only, and although it was finally recognized as a disorder in DSM-5 (2013), each of the last three editions of the DSM designated it by a different name.

 FDIA has been given different names in different places and at different times.
 What follows is a partial list of alternative names that have been either used or proposed (with approximate dates):